WHAT IS NORTHERN EXCHANGE?

 - Who can participate in the exchange program?
 The MCHA-RIMH exchange will involve one team of Atom players and one team of PeeWee players (approx. 30-32 youth) from each community.
 The Atom and PeeWee Select teams have been selected to participate, pending confirmation of participation by individual families.
 Should these families decline to participate, others MCHA youth may be invited to participate up to 30-32 total participants.

 - When will the exchange take place?
 There are two segments to the exchange.
-Rankin Inlet youth will travel to Mimico in early October 2017, while Mimico youth will travel to Rankin Inlet in late April 2018, coinciding with the Rankin Inlet spring festival.
+Pond Inlet youth will travel to Mimico in early March 2019, while Mimico youth will travel to Pond Inlet in late April 2019, coinciding with the Pond Inlet spring festival.

 - How long is the exchange?
 Each segment will be 8-10 days, including travel.
 Participants would be absent from school for a week in March and a week in April.